August 30, 2019 -- When a hurricane bears down on where you live, how best can you prepare?

 If you are sheltering in your house to ride out the storm, ''tie down items on your deck and outside, anything that may become flying debris and break a window," Dye says.
 If there's time, trim the trees so old branches won't come down in the storm.

-Remember that during a hurricane, tornadoes can occur, ''so have a safe place in the middle of the house to go to,'' she says.
+Remember that during a hurricane, tornadoes can happen, ''so have a safe place in the middle of the house to go to,'' she says.

 Use portable generators outside only to avoid the danger of carbon monoxide poisoning.